 Before you start to add or modify a link type, you should assess the link types available and how they are used in your team project.
-See Link work items to support traceability.
+See Manage dependencies, link work items to support traceability.

 The link type is specified in a type definition XML file that you import to a team project collection.
 See Link type element reference.

 With the witadmin command-line utility, you can deactivate, delete, export, import, list, and reactivate link types.
-See Manage link types [witadmin].
+See Manage link types.